smeylan/vizier/README.md

 Vizier is designed to provide a maximally general set of functions to coordinate a wide range of web apps and services.
 At its core, it provides for

-- Declarative specification of studies as tree structures, where nodes are triggers and edges are states
+- Declarative specification of studies as tree structures, where nodes are called *triggers* and edges are called *states*
-- Stateful participant tracking (=position in the tree structure)
+- Stateful participant tracking (= position in the tree structure)
 - API endpoints to receive external triggers (from an external web app to Vizier)
-- Scheduled API calls (from Vizier to Vizier, scheduled in the future)
+- Scheduled API calls (technically a call scheduled to be made from Vizier to a Vizier endpoint)
 - Chaining  API calls when triggers are hit (from external web app to Vizier to external web app)
 - email functionality, such that Vizier can send off emails (equivalent to hitting an external API)

-The above functions are implemented with a very small set of endpoints and shared functions in a Flask web app, plus a scheduling system.
+The above functions are implemented with a very small, maximally general set of endpoints in a Flask web app, plus a scheduling system.

-An the signal development case, Vizier coordinates between REDCap, Wordful, and WebCDI in a second pilot study for Wordful.
-These three components do participant consenting, smartphone-based data collection, and two WebCDI administrations (desktop or laptop-based vocab evaluations).
-Rather than build out features in Wordful to interact with REDCap and WebCDI, instead Vizier has a set of general-purpose communication and participant state-tracking functions that allow it to communicate with all three of these web apps.
+In the signal development case, Vizier coordinates between REDCap (a participant management system), Wordful (a smarthpone app with an accounts system), and WebCDI (a web app with an accounts system) in a second pilot study for Wordful.
+In concert, these three components collect participant consent, allow parents to report vocab for weeks or months through the smartphone, and administers two WebCDI administrations (desktop or laptop-based vocab evaluations).
+Rather than build out features in Wordful to interact with REDCap and WebCDI, Vizier instead provides a set of general-purpose communication and participant state-tracking functions that allow it to communicate with all three of these web apps.
 Each study is represented as a set of segments.
 Each segment has exactly one upstream segment and one or more downstream segments.
 Every segment has a unique name; cycles are not allowed.
 A study is composed of a single start segment (initialization), one or more event segments, and one or more end segments.
 This supports branching logic, which the Wordful scheduler does not handle.
 Because of the dependence of triggers, a participant may move around on the state tree (though by default checking is used to only permit them to advance state to the next connected segment)

 ![Study representation](docs/vizier_tree.png)